languagetool-org/languagetool-org.github.io/code-style.md

 * Do not use `final` for parameters or local variables, but write your code as if there was a `final`, i.e. do not re-assign local variables.
   Configure your IDE to help you with that.
-  * For IntellJ IDEA, the warnings (called "inspections") to activate are "Reuse of local variable" and "Assignment to method parameter".
+  * For IntelliJ IDEA, the warnings (called "inspections") to activate are "Reuse of local variable" and "Assignment to method parameter".
 * Use `final` for member variables if possible.
 * Try to make classes immutable.
 That means that an object, once